-This report shows the co-design process within the WP1 of Textarossa project to define requirements and specifications of IDV-E and IDV-A respectively for FPGA and GPU compute node based.
-As various hardware platforms with different characteristics and architectures are hitting the market, we are considering technological solutions already available at level of compute node using reconfigurable hardware integrated in the programming models more widespread able to support users' applications.
+This report showcases the co-design process within WP1 of the TEXTAROSSA project, aimed at defining the requirements and specifications of IDV-E and IDV-A for FPGA and GPU-based compute nodes, respectively.
+As various hardware platforms with diverse characteristics and architectures are present in the market, we are exploring existing technological solutions at the compute node level, incorporating reconfigurable hardware integrated with widely used programming models capable of supporting user applications.